Adithya1976/multi_robot_nav/README.md

 cd ./src/rl/policy_train/
 ```

-2. Edit the `custom_env.yaml` file in this directory to configure the number of robots and other environment settings.
+2. Edit the `custom_env.yaml` file in this directory to configure the number of robots.
 3. Start the training process:

 ```bash